EleutherAI/pythia/README.md

 pip install numpy tqdm huggingface_hub
 ```

 Next, we must download the appropriate dataset.
-We provide preshuffled versions of duped and deduped pile.
-Download the appropriate one using `huggingface-cli`
+We provide preshuffled versions of the duped and deduped pile.
+Download the appropriate one using Huggingface's utilities as follows:

-> Make Sure to replace `path/to/local/folder/` and `path/to/merged/folder/` to appropriate paths where you intend to save datasets downloaded from huggingface
+> Tip: Make sure to replace `path/to/local/folder/` and `path/to/merged/folder/` to the appropriate local paths where you intend to save datasets downloaded from Huggingface.
 - To download standard version, use
   ```py
   from huggingface_hub import hf_hub_download
   hf_hub_download(repo_id="EleutherAI/pile-standard-pythia-preshuffled", repo_type="dataset", cache_dir="path/to/local/folder")
   ```
-- To download deduped version, use
+- To download the deduped version, use
   ```py
   from huggingface_hub import hf_hub_download
   hf_hub_download(repo_id="EleutherAI/pile-standard-pythia-preshuffled", repo_type="dataset", cache_dir="path/to/local/folder")
   ```

-You can now merge the files by using `utils/unshard_mmap.py`
+You can now merge the files by using the script `utils/unshard_mmap.py` :

 ```sh
 python3 utils/unshard_mmap.py --input_file "path/to/local/folder/document-00000-of-00020.bin" --num_shards 21 --output_dir "path/to/merged/folder/"